supple-kit/supple-css/README.md

 ### Utilities
 this layer contains some handy helpers & overrides.
 This is the most specific layer of the application which trumps everything defined before.

-* [fractions.css](lib/utilities/fractions.css) - This set uf utilities is only needed if you want to support browsers without custom property support.
+* [fractions.css](lib/utilities/fractions.css) - This set if utilities is only needed if you want to support browsers without custom property support.
 * [float.css](lib/utilities/float.css)
 * [module.css](lib/utilities/module.css)
 * [visually-hidden.css](lib/utilities/visually-hidden.css)